President, Sri Lanka 1994-2005

 Following the December 1999 Presidential elections, Chandrika Kumaratunga defeated the UNDP candidate, Ranil Wickremasinghe, and was sworn in for a second term.
 (This followed an assassination attempt on her days before the voting, by the separatist Tamil Tigers, as a result of which she lost vision in her right eye through permanent optic nerve damage).
 Two years later, however, Chandrika Kumaratunga’s People's Alliance lost to the UNP in the parliamentary elections and her political opponent Ranil Wickremasinghe took office as Sri Lanka's new Prime Minister.
 Kumaratunga continued as President of Sri Lanka although her relationship with the Wickremasinghe government was a strained one.

 Kumaratunga's six-year term ended in 2005.
-She one of the few Asian leaders to retire at 60 years of age, after serving two terms as President
+She is one of the few Asian leaders to retire at 60 years of age, after serving two terms as President.